npm/documentation/README.md

 8000.
 You can navigate to `http://localhost:8000` to view the site live.

-Any changes that you make will be reflected immediately.
+Gatsby will watch your filesystem looking for updates.
+Any content changes you make should be reflected in the site immediately.

 ## CLI